 Oportun Loan Rates, Fees & Other Terms

 Oportun does not clearly disclose an overall range for the interest rates of their personal loans.
-But Oportun loan APRs in California range from 37.6% to 59.2%, according to representatives.
+But Oportun caps personal loan APRs at 36%, according to representatives.
 Oportun has fixed APRs, so rates won’t vary over time.

 Oportun charges origination fees, according to representatives, but doesn’t openly state a range for those, either, and will not provide specifics for any state.
 Similarly, they don’t list their late fees, but representatives said these fees depend on how many days you are late.
 Lastly, if you pay off your loan earlier than expected, Oportun will not charge you a penalty.

-Though Oportun doesn’t disclose overall minimums and maximums for their rates and fees across all states, there is a way to get more specific information about what terms you could expect.
+Though Oportun doesn’t disclose overall ranges for their rates and fees across all states, there is a way to get more specific information about what terms you could expect.
 If you pre-qualify for a loan on Oportun’s website, you will get an estimate of your potential loan costs without hurting your credit score.

 Oportun Loan Requirements & Application Info